potatwei/NYU-Greene-HPC-Notes/README.md

 # NYU-Greene-HPC-Notes
-This repository contains comprehensive notes, and examples for using Singularity on the NYU Greene High-Performance Computing (HPC) cluster.
+This repository contains comprehensive notes and examples for using Singularity on the NYU Greene High-Performance Computing (HPC) cluster.

 ## Request Compute Note
 Programs I want to use all require a GPU.
 To request a compute node with one GPU